waqarabbas123/website-templete/README.md

-This is website clone of all the website workfull website. this is single page website with html and css only not use javascript.
+This is clone website using html and css only.
-Go and check what type of website. website for pc it is not responsive
+This is only for pc's.